 It’s worth noting that you could save even more money if you go with the original PACE, which was discontinued when the PACE 2 came out.
 You can find the PACE on sites like eBay or Amazon for $140-190 (both used and new).
 The main differences are:

-- The original PACE is button navigation and not dial navigation
+- The original PACE has 4 buttons instead of one button and a dial

 - There’s a Trail Run and Hiking mode on the PACE (not sure why they disappeared on the PACE 2).
 It doesn’t have the new Flatwater, Rowing, and Indoor Rowing modes.